fox and fionn's forest

 Children have a natural curiosity about the world.
 Our role is to nurture that sparkβ€”protect concentration, design environments rich in possibility, and honor their natural rhythms.

-Children have uninterrupted time to follow their interests, experiment, and explore.
-They learn through projects, movement, and spontaneous discovery.
+Children learn through play, projects, exploration, and spontaneous discovery.

 • Children and families arrive.